Kitten with a Whip's Erotica and Kink Education!

 Because, believe it or not, there are those who infiltrate the D/s community without understanding or respecting consent, ethics, or power dynamics.
 They imitate, relying on coercion and manipulation and disrupt spaces rather than contributing to or improving them.
 This mirrors biological distinctions between symbiotic/cooperative species and parasitic mimicry.

-Let's look at a VERY rough first draft of what a D/s Taxonomy System might look like.
+Let's look at what a D/s Taxonomy System might look like.
 And who knows?
 Maybe someone can take this idea and flesh it out even more!

 Primary D/s Taxonomic System